Welcome to my website. My email address is . If you’re looking for my work website, go here.

 My current main project is my phd thesis, which is an analysis of the anatomy of the cerebral cortex using gene expression data from the Allen Brain Atlas.
-See my work website.
+See our SFN 2010 poster and my work website.

 My next project is scheduled to be http://pietrust.com

 Parliamentary Procedure Helper: keeps track of what’s going on in a meeting governed by Robert’s Rules